 As you see, some of these breads can be simple, and some can be taken to quite complex levels.
 As a rule of thumb – keep the bread simple if the meal is complex.
 Stuffed and filled breads or dosa are best served on their own as meals in themselves.

 I should mention that there is another type of bread eaten in India, and it comes from Goa.
 The Portuguese settlers introduced European-style baking, and the Goan local bread shows the influence they had.
-Their dinner rolls, or pao, are great with some of the local dishes.
+Their dinner rolls, or pão, are great with some of the local dishes.
 They are very like you would expect a dinner roll to be, but there is something subtly Indian about them.
+These bread rolls are a feature of street vendor food.
+They have various fillings – you could write a whole book on that topic alone.

 This cookbook has recipes for all the breads mentioned above.